-The electronic information available to students and staff does not imply endorsement by the district of the content, nor does the district guarantee the accuracy of information received.
-The district shall not be responsible for any information that may be lost, damaged or unavailable when using the network or for any information that is retrieved via the Internet.
+The availability of access to electronic information does not imply endorsement by the district of the content, nor does the district guarantee the accuracy of information received.
+The district shall not be responsible for any information that may be lost, amaged or unavailable when using the network or for any information that is retrieved via the Internet.

-The district shall not be responsible for any unauthorized charges or fees resulting from access to the Internet.
+The district shall not be responsible for any unauthorized charges or fees resulting from access to the Internet or other network resources.